alirazaaihub/personal-assistent/README.md

 - **MCP validation** — Configurations are structure-checked and connection-tested before being kept.
 - **Git rollback** — `safety_rollback` resets the workspace to the last Git commit (initializes Git if needed).

-Treat `.env`, API keys, and `openclaw_state.db` as sensitive.
+Treat `.env`, API keys, and `autoagent_state.db` as sensitive.
 Do not commit secrets to version control.

 ---